 Differential nonlinearity (DNL) is the difference between the measured change and the ideal 1 LSB change between any two adjacent codes.
-A specified differential nonlinearity of ± 1 LSB maximum ensures monotonicity.
+A specified differential nonlinearity of \pm 1 LSB maximum ensures monotonicity.
 This DAC is guaranteed monotonic by design.
-Figure 7 shows a plot of typical DNL vs. code.
+Figure 6, Figure 8, and Figure 10 show plots of typical DNL vs. code.